 For more information on how to use the platform and app once you have logged in, download our Online joining instructions below.

-If you are attending BES2022 in person, you should have already received our in-person joining instructions containing all the key information you need for the conference, while our online instructions offer a detailed guide on how to use the conference platform and how to get the most out of the experience for anyone attending virtually.
-Please find copies of these below.
+If you are attending EAB2021 in person, our in-person joining instructions have all of the key information you need for the conference, while our online instructions offer a detailed guide on how to use the conference platform and how to get the most out of the experience for anyone attending virtually.

-You can download the meeting overviews for both the in-person programme below.
+You can download the meeting overviews for both the in-person and online programme below.
 This outlines the key timings for the conference.
-Please note there are a number of online sessions running in the week commencing Monday 12 December – please refer to the online overview for these.
+Please note there are a number of online sessions running in the week commencing Monday 6 December – please refer to the online overview for these.

-Guidelines for virtual oral and poster presentations can be downloaded below.
+Guidelines for both oral and poster presentations can be downloaded below.
 Please read through all instructions carefully before the meeting to ensure your presentation is prepared correctly.

 Social media policy

 We love social media.
 It is a great way to connect with people across the world, to share ideas and create collaborations.
 We encourage people to tweet and post about their experiences.